Kanawha/home_for_rent/README.md

 # How to use

-###Portfolio
+###photos

-Portfolio projects are in '/_posts'
+photos projects are in '/_posts'

-Images are in '/img/portfolio'
+Images are in '/img/photos'

 ###About